ostasovskyi/TROP-Estimator/README.md

 devtools::install_github('')
 ```
 ### Example execution
 Before running the compute_DWCP functions, make sure to have run something like the following in order to have the requisite parameters.
 Change the column from $hours to something else as you see fit.
+Replace 'CPS.csv' with the local path on your machine.
 ``` r
 df <- read.csv('CPS.csv', sep = ';')
 Y_true_full <- matrix(df$hours, nrow = 40, byrow = TRUE)